-When I received my completed online voter registration form from Rock the Vote, I realized a piece of my personal information (email, phone, address, etc.) was incorrect.
+When I completed my online voter registration through Rock the Vote, I realized a piece of my personal information (email, phone, address, etc.) was incorrect.
 What should I do?

-Can I put a PO Box address or a school mailbox address as my permanent address?
+Can I put a P.O.
+Box address as my permanent address?

 I just moved to a new state yesterday.
 Can I register to vote in that state right now?

 Residency rules vary by state.
 In some states, you may be eligible to register to vote in your new state immediately upon moving.
 In others, you may need to wait a certain number of days or be living in the state for a certain amount of days before you register to vote in the next election.
 A state cannot require you to live there for more than 30 days to register to vote.
 Check out our Election Center for information on your state.

 I am in the armed forces.
 How do I register to vote?

 I live abroad.
 How do I register to vote?

 You should contact the Federal Voting Assistance Program.
 The website is http://www.fvap.gov.
 They specialize in getting people in the armed forces and people living abroad registered to vote.
 The rules for people in the armed forces or abroad are different than for people living in the United States.
 The FVAP can also be reached by phone at (800) 438-VOTE.

 I am a student.
 Can I register to vote at my school address?